Internatet

-Internatet was a Norwegian reality TV series that aired on TVNorge.
+Internatet is a Norwegian reality television series that aired on TVNorge.

-The premiere was on 14 September 2005 and has aired 1 season.
+The premiere was on 14 September 2005 and has aired for one season.

 Plot

 20 boys and girls in their teens live like teens did in 1955.
 The teens live several weeks at a boarding school and live under the rules they had in the 1950s.

 Ratings

-The first season of Internatet had close to 400 000,viewers.
+The first season of Internatet had close to 400,000 viewers.